‘Ridiculous’ for Channel 4 to start making in-house TV shows, says Sony

 Under a new strategy, launched in May, the broadcaster unveiled how it would start to develop in-house production capabilities with a separate company focused on “entertainment, reality and entertainment genres with international potential”.

-Wayne Garvie, the president of international production at Sony Pictures Television, whose company is behind Netflix hit Cobra Kai and Starz series Outlander, told the Media and Telecoms 2025 and Beyond Conference in London on Tuesday that Channel 4’s plan is “ridiculous” and “it won’t work”.
+Wayne Garvie, the president of international production at Sony Pictures Television, whose division’s companies and partners have made Channel 4 shows such as Hullraisers and The Undeclared War, told the Media And Telecoms 2025 And Beyond Conference in London on Tuesday that the broadcaster’s plan is “ridiculous” and “it won’t work”.

 He added that those “who run in-house production businesses” know that when you start “you lose money for the first three years”.